 Oxygen is the eighth element of the periodic table.
+It is atomic number 8 with element symbol O. Oxygen is best known as the element we need in order to breathe, but it has many other interesting properties.
 These oxygen facts contain chemical and physical data along with general information and history.

 Basic Oxygen Facts

 Atomic Number: 8

 Atomic Mass: [15.999 03; 15.999 77] IUPAC guidelines.
 For single value, use 15.9994.